mejasonatkinson/blog/content/posts/a-brief-history-on-the-written-language-of-learning.md

 One of dyslexia’s positive traits, is the ability to identify similarities that others may not see.
 But this is exactly what makes it harder for us to read; as we might see more, or mis-interpret what is written.

 The best example of this I can give you are reCAPTCHA’s.
 One of the problems with teaching a computer what a certain thing looks like, for example a bike.
 A bike can look very different from each other, depending on the type or shape or colour etc. but humans just know it’s a bike.
 With enough time a computer might find bikes anywhere, in a cloud or a puddle.
-This over analysing makes reading and writing a much slower process for dyslexics as we are seeing letter and words where they might not be and confuse similar shaped letters and words.
+This over analysing makes reading and writing a much slower process for dyslexics as we are seeing letters and words where they might not be and confuse similar shaped letters and words.

 So, what can we do about it?
 How can people like me learn effectively in a culture that uses a language system that is working against how our brains work?
 What type of learner am I?